rsg-argentina/rsg-argentina/content/authors/admin/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: We are a group of graduate students working their way through their PhD in bioinformatics.
+bio: We are a group of Argentine undergraduate and graduate students who research in bioinformatics.

 #interests:
 #- Bioinformatics